googlielmo/gleam/README.md

 looking at the R5RS document for reference.
 One of the first things that I was curious to implement was first-class continuations.
 I wondered if there was a simple way to do those in Java.
-In fact, this being an interpreter, it was relatively easy to emulate them.
+In fact, this being an interpreter, it was relatively simple to implement them.
 For a compiler, it would be trickier.
 We'll see in version 2 ;-)